arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-limits-change-request.md

 To reconfigure or disable specific limits for specified instance IDs, please provide the following information:

-1. Name of customer: ...
+1. Name of customer / product: ...
 1. Background / reason for the request: ...
 1. Links to associated tickets: ...
+1. For IBM teams embedding watsonx.ai for product or project use:
+   - [ ] An [embed intake form](https://github.ibm.com/NGP-TWC/ml-planning/issues/new?assignees=Demi-Ajayi&labels=watsonx%2Cembed&template=watsonx-embed-intake.md&title=watsonx.ai+embed+intake+form+for+%5Bproduct+name+%2B+feature%5D) has been submitted, and the requester is following the [watsonx.ai process](https://w3.ibm.com/w3publisher/using-llms-ibm/delivery-playbook).
 1. Requested date for applying the change:
    - [ ] As soon as possible.
    - [ ] Date: ...